Are minimizers of the Onsager-Machlup functional strong posterior modes?: Introduction

-Helin and Burger introduced the more general notion of a weak mode (or weak MAP estimate in their terminology) in \cite{helin2015}, which is closely related to the Onsager--Machlup functional and thus allows a direct characterization of weak modes as its minimizers.
+Helin and Burger introduced the more general notion of a weak mode (or weak MAP estimate in their terminology) in \cite{helin2015}, which is closely related to the Onsager--Machlup functional.
+Ayanbayev, Klebanov, Lie, and Sullivan further generalized this notion in \cite{Ayanbayev_2021a}, see \cref{def_weak_mode}, and showed that, under certain conditions, weak modes can be characterized as minimizers of the Onsager--Machlup functional.
+This will be discussed in more detail in \cref{sect_modes_OMF}.
 Since any mode is also a weak mode, this immediately yields a variational characterization of the mode for unimodal distributions.
 Lie and Sullivan studied the coincidence of weak and strong modes in \cite{Lie_Sul_2018}, i.e., the question whether every weak mode is also a mode.
 They found that under a uniformity condition, this is indeed the case, but that there are also examples of weak modes that are not modes.
 Said uniformity condition is, however, rather restrictive, as it assumes that all balls around a weak mode with small enough radius already have maximal probabilty among balls of the same radius.
 This excludes for example skewed distributions, and its practical relevance is limited.
-In \cite{Ayanbayev_2022a,Ayanbayev_2022b}, the convergence of weak modes is connected to the $\Gamma$-convergence of Onsager--Machlup functionals, covering Bayesian inverse problems with Gaussian and Besov priors and countable product measures on weighted $\ell^p$ spaces.
+Beyond this result, it not known under which conditions weak and strong modes coincide.
+In \cite{Ayanbayev_2021a,Ayanbayev_2021b}, the convergence of weak modes is connected to the $\Gamma$-convergence of Onsager--Machlup functionals, covering Bayesian inverse problems with Gaussian and Besov priors and countable product measures on weighted $\ell^p$ spaces.